What do Small Business Owners Need to Know About UX Design?

 When it comes to hiring a UX designer you are looking for a freelancer or agency that:

-- Understands your business, customer persona and what your goals are – look for an agency or UX designer that tailors their response to you, rather than trying to get your business to fit their services or packages.
+• Understands your business, customer persona and what your goals are – look for an professional UX/UI design agency that tailors their response to you, rather than trying to get your business to fit their services or packages.

 Updating UX design will have beneficial effects on your website and your customers.
 Is it something that needs to happen for your website?